CDCgov/dibbs-azure/README.md

 terraform apply
 ```

+# Deployment Sample
+The `dev` folder contains a working sample of a fully-configured environment.
+You can use this as a reference for your own deployment.

 # Notices and Disclaimers

 This repository constitutes a work of the United States Government and is not